danwing/cidfi/draft-wing-cidfi.md

 importance of the packet.
 Metadata carried in each packet can influence that decision to improve the user experience.

-This document defines CIDFI (pronounced "sid fye") which is a system of several protocols that allow communicating about a {{QUIC}}
-connection or a DTLS connection {{DTLS-CID}} from the network to the server and the server to the network.
-The information exchanged allows the server to know about network conditions and allows the server to signal per-packet importance within a stream by using a CID mapped to the packet metadata such as 'high priority' or 'low delay budget'.
-If the server lacks CIDFI support the host-to-network and network-to-host signaling can still operate to improve user experience but operates without per-packet importance while still allowing things like 'bandwidth' or 'low delay budget' to be signaled using CIDFI.
+This document defines CIDFI (pronounced "sid fye") which provides host-to-network (h2n) and network-to-host (n2h) signaling.
+CIDFI always requires two components:  a CIDFI-aware client with a QUIC or DTLS stack client QUIC and at least one CIDFI-aware network element (CNE).
+The client sends metadata about incoming CIDs to the CNE (h2n signaling) and the CNE sends metadata about its view of the network (n2h signaling).
+The CNE-aware client can inform the server of network constraints it learned via n2h signaling such as by changing codecs (e.g., using offer/answer {{?RFC3264}}) or requesting a lower- quality streaming video.

+Optionally, a CNE-aware server can be deployed which then allows differentiating classes of packets within a flow.
+Those differentiated packets can be client-to-server or server-to-client.
+This allows more precise packet forwarding treatment in the CNE, such as prioritizing audio over video.

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and